YiZhangCUG/Toolbox/gm3d/README.md

-# Model construction and forward calculation of gravity and magnetic data
+# Model construction and forward calculation of gravity and magnetic data using the Cartesian coordinates

 ## Program Propose